HaydenHaines/VeriVote/README.md

   8) Uses the unique identifier system to verify each ballot was scanned only once
   9) Manages states for each stage of the vote day.
   10) Manages the terminus of ballots.
+  11) Once attached to a ballot box, cannot be removed without error until EOD (End of Day) is complete.

 Central System
   1) Tabulates all the collected votes